 Sticking out too much is also usually met with suspicion.
 You do not score high points with a big house or a big car.
 The Dutch invented the polder model (trying to find common ground and make concessions about everything).

 They had to for a long, long time.
 It was a life necessity.
-When the water was still a treat, it was not helpful if you protected your property while your neighbor did or could not.
+When the water was still a threat, it was not helpful if you protected your property while your neighbor did or could not.
 The water would flood into your house as well.
 Cooperation was essential.

 Separating yourself from the community by showing off your wealth was not very helpful.
 Now living with 17 million people on this small piece of land, it still isn't.
 By acting modestly, it's much easier to connect with strangers than by creating a divide between them and us.